MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 To learn more about using Lists, see [LINK TO END-USER DOC].

-### Example scenario
+## Example scenario

 A local post office is responsible for sorting and delivering mail in their district.
-Each morning, the post office has a team huddle using Teams on a display screen to review daily goals, share announcements, and discuss known incidents.
+Each morning, the post office has a team huddle to review daily goals, share announcements, and discuss known incidents.

-After their huddle, mail carriers pick up their mail and start their delivery route.
-Incidents can occur along the routes, for example, a vehicle accident, dog-related issue, or social unrest protest.
+After the huddle, mail carriers pick up their mail and start their delivery route.
+Incidents can occur along the route, for example, a vehicle accident, dog-related issue, or social unrest protest.
 When mail carriers encounter an incident, they use Teams on their mobile devices to record the incident details, which are tracked in a list in the team channel.
-(Previously, they had go back to the post office to complete a hard-copy form to report an incident which was entered in an Excel spreadsheet.)

-Teams gives mail carriers a mobile first, experience where they can use Lists to report incidents in the field, share incident information with team members, and manage incident information.
+Before moving to Teams, mail carriers had to go back to the post office to complete a hard-copy form to report an incident which was entered in an Excel spreadsheet.
+Teams gives mail carriers a mobile first, experience where they can use Lists to report incidents in the field, share incident details with team members, and manage incident information.

 ## What you need to know about Lists